Archive for the ‘Puzzle’ Category:

 or solve online (using our beta test of Penpa-Edit tools)

-Answer String: Enter the values in each cell in the 2nd row from left to right and then in the 9th column from top to bottom, separating the two entries with a comma.
+Answer String: Enter the values in each cell in the 3rd column from top to bottom and then in the 10th column from top to bottom, separating the two entries with a comma.
 Ignore black cells.

 Solution: PDF